oroinc/documentation/user/back-office/products/price-attributes/index.rst

 #.
 Click **Save**.

-Next, in the product details, adjust the price attribute values and provide values for newly added currencies.
+Next, adjust the price attribute values and provide values for newly added currencies in the product details.

 Set a Price Attribute Value in the Product Details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^